dbos-inc/dbos-docs/docs/cloud-tutorials/cicd.md

 Secrets are made available to your application as environment variables.
 The name of the environment variable is your secret name, its value is your secret's value.
+If you add a new secret or update the value of an existing secret, you must redeploy the application for the change to take effect.

 ## Authentication
 You should use [refresh tokens](account-management#authenticating-programatically) to programmatically authenticate your CI/CD user with DBOS Cloud.